 Question: Help!
 How do I know how much magnesium I am actually getting from my supplement?
 The label says it contains 500 mg of magnesium "as magnesium citrate" -- but how much of that is magnesium and how much is citrate?

-Answer: This is a good question, since magnesium can make up less than half the weight of compounds which include it, such as magnesium citrate, magnesium chloride, and magnesium glycinate.
+Answer: This is a good question, since magnesium can make up less than half the weight of compounds that include it, such as magnesium citrate, magnesium chloride, and magnesium glycinate.

 Note that this labeling rule applies to other essential minerals, such as calcium, iron and zinc.
-See the "ConsumerTips" section of our Reviews of supplements made from each for more about the different forms and what to look for on labels.
+See the "ConsumerTips" section of our Reviews of supplements of each type for more about the different forms and what to look for on labels.